stfc-sciml/sciml-bench/README.md

 # 1. Synopsis

-Benchmarking is a well known topic of Computer Science, primarily aimed at comparing software and/or hardware systems.
-With the rise of machine learning and AI, the overall efforts on AI benchmarking in constantly increasing.
-The SciMLBench is aimed at the AI for Science domain, as opposed to generic AI benchmarking.
+Benchmarking is a valuable tool in computational science that allows effective comparison of software and/or hardware systems.
+With the rise of machine learning and AI, the need for benchmarking AI algorithms is  increasing.
+The SciMLBench is aimed at the ‘*AI for Science*’ research community.

-With an ever growing number of machine learning models and algorithms, a range of scientific problems, and the proliferation of AI systems, developing cutting-edge ML/AI algorithms requires a detailed understanding of the interactions between these aspects.
+With an ever-growing number of machine learning models and algorithms, a range of scientific problems, and the proliferation of AI systems, the development of cutting-edge ML/AI algorithms requires a detailed understanding of all of these aspects as well as effective mechanisms for measuring their effectiveness.

-The SciMLBench is aimed at providing an answer to this open question.
-It is an open-source initiative, and covers a range of scientific problems from various domains of science, including  material, life, and earth sciences, particle physics and astronomy.
-The benchmarks are implemented in  Python, relying on one or more  machine learning frameworks, such as TensorFlow, PyTorch or SciKit-Learn.
+The SciMLBench toolkit aims to provide such mechanisms.
+It is an open-source initiative and covers a range of scientific problems from various domains of science, including materials, the life sciences and environmental science, as well as particle physics and astronomy.
+The benchmarks are implemented in Python and rely on one or more machine learning frameworks, such as TensorFlow, PyTorch or SciKit-Learn.

-The overarching purpose of this initiative is many-fold, including, supporting benchmarking of machine learning models, AI systems, and supporting the AI for Science community for developing better solutions.
+The overarching purpose of this initiative is to support the ‘*AI for Science*’ community in the development of more powerful, robust and understandable machine learning solutions.

 # 2. Benchmark Suite